A day at the (gubernatorial) race: MPBN, Bates partner for debate

 • Video of Associate Professor of Politics John Baughman’s Muskie-flavored welcome to the audience.

 Featuring four of the five candidates for the Blaine House — Democrat Elizabeth Mitchell and independents Eliot Cutler, Shawn Moody and Scott — the debate held in the Olin Arts Center Concert Hall capped a day at Bates largely centered around the event.
-A crew from MPBN was on hand bright and early to start setting up in the concert hall, and Bates folks from Physical Plant and Dining Services had plenty to do setting up green rooms for the debaters and prepping the Museum of Art for a welcoming reception.
+A crew from MPBN was on hand bright and early to start setting up in the concert hall, and Bates folks from Facility Services and Dining Services had plenty to do setting up green rooms for the debaters and prepping the Museum of Art for a welcoming reception.

 Public events began with a late-afternoon presentation, by seven students, designed to give spectators context for the main event that evening.
 Four members of the Brooks Quimby Debate Council summarized the candidates’ positions on the economy, social issues and the environment.
 And three students from Kelley-Romano’s “Presidential Campaign Rhetoric” course offered tips on debate strategy and likely outcomes.